|Nutritional Guidelines (per serving)|

 Pour the hot cream through a fine mesh strainer into the chocolate bowl, straining out the cinnamon sticks.

-7. Store Cinnamon Truffles in an airtight container for up to a week.
+Store cinnamon truffles in an airtight container for up to a week.
 They are best served at room temperature when their flavor and texture is the best.